-Prior to coming to Santa Clara, Weekes owned his own sales management consulting firm for the past three years.
-Prior to that, he held a number of high-level management positions in sales and marketing in the communications industry with Comcast, AT&T Broadband, RCN Communications (now RNC Metro) and Viacom.
+Prior to coming to Santa Clara, Weekes owned his own sales management consulting firm for three years, and prior to that, he worked as vice president of sales in the communications industry with Comcast, AT&T Broadband, TCI, RCN Communications and Viacom.

 “You very rarely have a second chance at a love affair and I am getting that by coming back to Santa Clara,” said Weekes, a 1967 graduate of Bellarmine College Prep in San Jose.
 “Some of my fondest memories were spent on the field at Buck Shaw Stadium as both a baseball player and a football coach.
 I am thrilled and honored to take over the reigns as the BBF Director.
 I am anxious and excited to rejoin the Bronco team and share my passion for winning.”

-The Bronco Bench Foundation was established in 1962 to raise funds for the construction of Buck Shaw Stadium, and since that time the BBF has contributed in excess of $30 million to the Athletic Department. contributing roughly $1.5 million per year in endowment income, annual donations and event revenue.
+The Bronco Bench Foundation was established in 1962 to raise funds for the construction of Buck Shaw Stadium, and since that time the BBF has contributed in excess of $50 million to the Athletic Department, contributing roughly $1.5 million per year in endowment income, annual donation and event revenue.

-Weekes graduated from Santa Clara in 1971 with a degree in English.
+Weekes graduated from Santa Clara in 1971, with a degree in English.
 He played baseball at Santa Clara (1967-71) and one year of football (1967).
-As the captain of the Bronco baseball team, he garnered WCC All-Conference honors in 1971; and the Broncos won the WCC each year of his college career, advancing to the NCAA Tournament.
-The Broncos were one game away from the College World Series in 1969, 70 and 71.
+As the captain of the Bronco baseball team, he garnered WCC All-Conference honors in 1971 and helped lead the Broncos to three consecutive WCC titles.
+During his time at SCU, the Bronco’s advanced to the NCAA tournament all three years, and each year ended up one game away from the College World Series.